RockSolt/rocksolt.github.io/src/_posts/2024-10-09-filterameter.md

 subtitle: "Simplify and Speed Up Development of Rails Controllers"
 date: 2024-10-09
 categories: posts
-og_description: |
+description: |
   Handling filter parameters for index endpoints in Rails controllers can often be a repetitive and error-prone task.
-The Filterameter gem aims to simplify this process by providing a declarative way to define filters.
+The Filterameter gem aims to simplify this process by providing a declarative way to define search filters.
 In this post, we’ll explore how Filterameter can help you write cleaner and more maintainable code.
 conversation_link: https://ruby.social/@toddkummer/113313040222917964
 ---